replaceitem/carpet-discarpet/docs/pages/functions/values/sticker-from-id.md

 ### `dc_sticker_from_id(id)`

-Gets a sticker from the specified ID.
+Gets the sticker from the specified ID.

 ### {input:}